Are Allies Ripping off America?

 The recent National Security Strategy document surprisingly got this grand American strategy right, but it is doubtful that Trump will follow it.
 His consistent attachment to so-called “America First” policy is not about defending American interests abroad, but more of an isolation if terms are not favorable to the president’s taste.
 His threat to cut off foreign aid to countries, which include top recipients such as Egypt and Jordan, for spearheading a U.N. vote on Jerusalem is a case in point.

 The argument that allies are “ripping off” America is a myth.
 Aside from the fact that host nations are partially covering U.S. basing costs, the U.S. actually gets a lot more in return, directly and indirectly.
 Countries like Japan, South Korea and Germany are paying off a significant part of costs of maintaining American troops and bases in these countries.
 With a little expenditure, the U.S. gets to project power in distant continents and fulfills its goal of preserving peace.
+In a nutshell, it doesn’t cost much for the U.S. to keep its military bases abroad.
 Let’s take a look at how the U.S. benefits from defending its allies.

 The U.S. has 80,000 military personnel in Europe, more than half of which are stationed in Germany.
 15,000 military personnel and Sixth Fleet are stationed in Naples, Italy, allowing the U.S. to project power in the Mediterranean, Middle East and North Africa.
 It adds to the military capability of European nations to deter threats from Russia and helps the U.S. build a robust collective security alliance that in turns would defend Americans when necessary.
-These allies are covering one-third of U.S. basing costs, nearly $2.5 billion annually.
+These allies are covering one-third of U.S. basing costs, nearly $2.5 billion annually, costing the U.S. little to keep military bases in Europe.

 These forces are also key in guaranteeing the defense of Italy and Germany against unlikely threats from its European neighbors, eliminating the need to maintain large militaries that could lead to another major war in Europe.
 The U.S. invested tens of billions of dollars in rebuilding the continent after the World War II (Marshall Plan) and more than 70 years of peace in Europe made the continent the largest trading partner of the U.S. — $700 billion in trade volume.